nicklutsko/nicklutsko.github.io/_posts/2018-06-28-Symmetries-of-the-Two-Layer-QG-Model.md

 use_math: true
 ---

-<p>One of the simplest models of mid-latitudes dynamics is Phillips’ two-layer quasi-geostrophic $($QG$)$ model on a $\beta$ plane.
+<p>One of the simplest models of mid-latitude dynamics is Phillips’ two-layer quasi-geostrophic $($QG$)$ model on a $\beta$ plane.
 This consists of two layers of constant density, with the top layer lighter than the bottom layer, whose interface is relaxed to some equilibrium slope $($which represents the tropics receiving more solar radiation than high latitudes$)$.
 Surface friction is also added to the lower layer:</p>

 <img src="http://nicklutsko.github.io/notes/images/2_layer_QG.jpg" alt="2_layer" style="position:absolute; left:250px; width:483px;height:154px;" class="center">
 <br /><br /><br /><br /><br /><br /><br /><br />